CatalogueOfLife/general/README.md

 The CoL+ project addresses two primary concerns:

  1) The broadening of covered names so the catalogue can act as a taxonomic backbone for GBIF and similar global activities.
-This includes both filling true taxonomic gaps with provisional data and adding objective synonymies for existing groups.
+This includes both filling true taxonomic gaps with provisional data and adding homotypic synonymies for existing groups.

  1) The migration of essential features of the existing CoL to a new infrastructure to address current sustainability and hosting issues.
 This includes automation of the assembly process as much as possible to free editorial resources and to reduce latency for updated GSD data to show up in the catalogue.